ctf-wiki/ctf-wiki/docs/index-en.md

 Of course, the **CTF Wiki** is based on **CTF**, but it is not limited to **CTF**.
 In the future, **CTF Wiki** will

-- Introducing tools in security research
+- Introducing tools in security research area
-- More integration with security
+- More integration with security area

 In addition, given the following two points